 This post is sponsored in conjunction with AppleWeek .
 I received product samples from sponsor companies to aid in the creation of the AppleWeek recipes.
 All opinions are mine alone.

 These Baked Cinnamon Apple Doughnuts are a much healthier cousin to traditional doughnuts but are still a favorite with the kids and moms.

-Living here in the south has been quite the adventure for our little family.
-Perhaps my favorite store here has been Publix.
+Living in the south was quite the adventure for our little family.
+Perhaps my favorite store there was Publix.
 I subscribed to one of their magazines and quickly fell in love with their recipes.
 Lots of delicious looking and sounding meals, healthy alternatives to favorite foods, definitely my kind of store!

 Baked Apple Cinnamon Doughnuts